addrummond/mlm/Readme.md

 The bottom side of the PCB (the side with no components mounted) is intended to be used as the top panel of the case.
 This works best with a standard 1.6mm PCB thickness.
-The inside of the case should be lined with a reflective material (e.g. aluminum foil) to refelct light from the LEDs back up through the neighboring drill holes and surrounding copper cutouts.
+The inside of the case should be lined with a reflective material (e.g. aluminum foil) to reflect light from the LEDs back up through the neighboring drill holes and surrounding copper cutouts.

 By default, the device functions as a reflective light meter.
 The same design could be adapted for a spot meter or incident light meter by